humodz/humodz.github.io/posts/2025-09-04-ts-misunderstood-types.md

 ## never

-`never` is also intended as a return type, this time signalling that a function never returns.
+`never` is also commonly used as a return type, this time signalling that a function never returns.

-It's meant to be used in functions that always throw, call `process.exit()`, or terminate execution in a similar way.
+It's should be used in functions that always throw, call `process.exit()`, or terminate execution somehow.

 ```ts
 function fail(message: string) {